Stable-1/2 Bridges and Insurance

 The best-estimate ultimate loss is then

-At time $t<T$, the total amount of claims yet to be paid is $U_T-\xi_{tT}$.
-The amount that the insurance company sets aside to cover this unknown amount is called the \emph{reserve}.
+At time $t \in [t, T]$, the total amount of claims yet to be paid is $U_T-\xi_{tT}$.
+The amount the insurance company sets aside to cover this quantity is called the \emph{reserve}.
 The expectation of the total future payments is called the \emph{best-estimate reserve}, and can be expressed by

 For prudence, the reserve may be greater than the best-estimate reserve.
 However, for regulatory reasons it is sometimes required that the best-estimate reserve is reported.
-The variance of the total future payments is the variance of the ultimate loss, which is
+The variance of the total future payments is the variance of the ultimate loss, which is given by